 Teresa Metcalf Beasley

-Teresa is a member and chair of the firm's Public Law Practice Group.
-She is experienced in bond transactions and has served as bond, underwriter’s, borrower’s as well as placement agent counsel.
-She has represented private institutions and local and county governmental agencies, including municipalities, port authorities, healthcare institutions and library systems on business, commercial financing real estate matters, construction and government relations.
-She also has experience with joint economic development zones and joint economic development districts, project labor agreements and diversity plans.
+Teresa is the chair of the firm's Public Law Practice Group and a member of the Real Estate Group.
+She is experienced in bond transactions, economic development incentives, and real estate development and financing.
+She has served as bond, underwriter’s, borrower’s as well as placement agent counsel.
+She has represented private sector for profit and non-profit entities and local, county and state governmental agencies, including municipalities, port authorities, higher education, commercial financing real estate matters, construction, and government relations.

 Teresa counsels with respect to all real estate acquisitions, divestitures, leasing, financing and development.
 She has represented individuals, corporations, non-profits and governmental bodies with all aspects of real estate development including land assembly, planning, zoning, environmental and financing, including public-private partnerships.
 Teresa’s diverse real estate experience allows her to advise on all types of real estate transactions.